 The Bridgestone World Solar Challenge (BWSC) is the world’s premier solar-powered car race.
 Competing cars travel over 3,000 kilometers from Darwin in Australia’s Northern Territory to Adelaide in South Australia over the course of about five days using only the solar energy.
 Various types of solar cars that carry the dreams of the young engineers who designed them compete for the future.
-Check below for more information on our upcoming tournament.

 - October 7Static scrutineering commences

 - October 12Dynamic scrutineering commences, Team briefing, Media briefing